Rod, Jane and Freddy: Present-day

 Following the end of the Rod, Jane and Freddy Show, the trio no longer regularly appeared on television, instead appearing in British children's theatre and pantomime.
 The trio also appeared in Peter Kay's video for his 2007 Comic Relief release of I'm Gonna Be (500 Miles).

 In June 2008 Rod, Jane and Freddy appeared on the show 50 Ways to Leave Your TV Lover on Sky and talked about newspaper claims that they were involved in a love triangle.
 They explained that Rod and Jane had been married then divorced.
-Jane partnered with Freddy some time after he had joined the trio, a relationship that lead to their eventual marriage in May 2016.
+Jane partnered with Freddy some time after he had joined the trio, a relationship that led to their eventual marriage in May 2016.

 Jane Tucker appeared on The Justin Lee Collins Show on ITV2 on 19 March 2009.
 She was in the part of the show called 'A Blast From The Past' and also appeared at the end of the show dancing with Justin.

 Freddy Marks died on 27 May 2021.